dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

   - in such a way that resists the potential for abuse of religion?
   - in alignment with the values of humanism?

-I'm sure there are Theology PhD's all over the world that have written dissertations on this topic or similar ones.
+There are Theology PhD's all over the world that have written dissertations on this topic or similar ones.
 Studying Ragnarok would be Eschatology and there's probably a name for this such study (the precise information compression in eschatological works)